 Some engineered products combine several kinds of wood, each of which has its distinct moisture content characteristics.
 If users pay insufficient attention to those wood characteristics, a number of problems can follow after installing wood floors and negate the health, financial and ecological savings.
 Expanded environmental consciousness requires expanded commitment to wood flooring moisture content measurement and management.

 Success with Engineered Woods

 As always, a good wood moisture meter is crucial to the success of any wood product manufacture or installation.
 Builders and consumers can easily use hand-held moisture meters to accurately and cost-effectively assess the moisture content of their wood.
 Wagner Meters carries a complete line of wood moisture meter products designed for diverse moisture content measurement parameters.
-Wagner’s proprietary pinless technology offers prompt and accurate assessment of the wood’s moisture content without damage to the surface and without leaving any holes.
+Wagner’s proprietary pinless technology offers a prompt and accurate assessment of the wood’s moisture content without damage to the surface and without leaving any holes.

 The Wagner Meters product line carries a moisture meter suited to almost any use.
 The Wagner Meters MMC220 “Extended Range” digital wood moisture meter assesses moisture content between 5-30% up to a three-quarter-inch depth.
-Wagner Meters also features wood moisture meter products for home inspectors, consumers and hobbyists.
-If the wood has moisture content, there is a Wagner Meters product to match.
+Wagner Meters also features wood moisture meter products for home inspectors, consumers, and hobbyists.
+If the wood has a moisture content, there is a Wagner Meters product to match.